 The Dixon Zoning Ordinance permits emergency shelters by right in the ML district, where they are subject only to the same development standards as other uses in this zone.
 Currently, there is a total of 331 acres (49 parcels) of vacant land zoned as ML that is available for construction of an emergency shelter.
 Parcels range in size from less than one acre to over 100 acres in size.
 The typical parcel size ranges from .40 acres to 2 acres in size (21 parcels).
-The ML zone is closer to services and have access to transportation.
+The ML zone is closer to services, including grocery stores and medical facilities, and has access to transportation.